MelanieCrissey/old-melaniecrissey.com/source/blog/support-words.markdown

 ###"Helpful"

-As in, "The screencast video you sent me is super helpful" or "I can see how that feature you want would be helpful" or "Here's an article that might be helpful."
+As in, "The screencast video you sent me is super helpful" or "I can see how that feature would be helpful" or "Here's an article that might be helpful."

 ###"Share"

-As in, "Could you share some more information about how you'd use this feature?" or "Could you share some more details or logs?" or "I'll write back as soon as I have an update to share."
+As in, "Could you share some more information about how you'd use this feature?" or "Could you share some more details or logs with me?" or "I'll write back as soon as I have an update to share."

 ###"Ahead"

 As in, "I've gone ahead and made the update for you."

 I love this one because it's always reducing work and moving things forward.
-There are lots of cases where you need to slow down and ask for permission before proceeding (#trust), but whenever you have the chance to go ahead and do something helpful, take it.
+So often, we have to slow down and ask permission before we can take action.
+Sometimes this is essential for establishing trust or putting security first.
+But, when you have a chance to do something safe and helpful, don't hesitate.
+Go ahead.

 ###"Love"